Big Nate: Strikes Again: Plot

 At Nate Wright's school, a board of the students' baby pictures is put up.
-Nate and his friend Teddy look at the pictures, and after noticing that in his picture, Nate is trying to put a square toy in a circle peg, Teddy teases Nate for being a stupid baby.
+Nate and his friend Teddy look at the pictures.
 Nate points out Gina's picture, because he thought it was his crush, Jenny's picture.
 Nate calls the picture 'beautiful', but Gina arrives and ridicules Nate.

 In Mrs. Godfrey's first period social studies class, she assigns the students a research paper on a great American figure, which they will be doing with a randomly drawn partner.
-While Teddy is paired up with his friend Francis, Nate is partnered with Gina, much to their dismay.
+Nate is partnered with Gina, much to their dismay.
 After Gina tells Nate the historical figure they will be writing about is Benjamin Franklin, Nate discovers that he has been named a team captain in his school's intramural fleece ball tournament.
 Intramural sports are referred to as SPOFFs (Sports Played Only For Fun) by the students.
 After Nate's rival, Randy, discovers that he is a captain too and talks smack at Nate, Nate takes Randy to his overfilled locker where he buries Randy in a pile of trash in the locker.

 After being disruptive in science class and being sent to the library, Nate decides to read books about Benjamin Franklin for his research project, and becomes very interested in him.
 After he returns to his science class where he receives a lecture from Mr. Galvin, he realizes that he missed the fleece ball captain's meeting, where he would have chosen team members.
 Fortunately, Coach has already written a team roster in Nate's absence, which included Francis, Teddy, and many good players.
 However, it also included Gina, who is not very athletic.

-When Nate returns home to think of a name for his team, he gets a phone call from Gina to check on his progress, at which point his dad gets the wrong idea about the two of them, and causing Nate's sister Ellen to start bragging about her success in middle school.
+When Nate returns home to think of a name for his team, he gets a phone call from Gina to check on his progress, at which point his dad gets the wrong idea about the two of them.
 While Nate went upstairs to come up with a team name, his neighbor's dog, Spitsy, gives him an idea for a team name: the "Psycho Dogs".